mathesar-foundation/mathesar-wiki/projects/installation-improvements-plan-0_1_4.md

 - Someone installing everything on localhost (not just trying it out)

 ### Limitations of the Project
 - We won't be making any changes to other areas of the product like database permissions, updating packages.
 We will only be organizing our existing Installation process.
-The user need to be a `SUPERUSER` or be the `OWNER` of the database if they wish Mathesar to manage that database
+- The user need to be a `SUPERUSER` or be the `OWNER` of the database if they want Mathesar to manage that database

 ### Terminology
 - Internal database - Mathesar stores its metadata like `Exploration`, `Admin user` registration details in this database.